wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-geo-replication.md

 5. Right-click **Conditional Forwarders**, and then click **New Conditional Forwarder**.
 5. Enter the following information:
 	- **DNS Domain**: enter the DNS suffix of the Contoso-HBase-US.
 For example: Contoso-HBase-US.f5.internal.chinacloudapp.cn.
-	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CE’s IP address.
+	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CE's IP address.
 Please verify the IP.
 Your DNS server can have a different IP address.
 6. Press **ENTER**, and then click **OK**.
-Now you will be able to resolve the Contoso-DNS-CE’s IP address from Contoso-DNS-CN.
+Now you will be able to resolve the Contoso-DNS-CE's IP address from Contoso-DNS-CN.
 7. Repeat the steps to add a DNS conditional forwarder to the DNS service on the Contoso-DNS-CE virtual machine with the following values:
 	- **DNS Domain**: enter the DNS suffix of the Contoso-HBase-EU.
-	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CN’s IP address.
+	- **IP addresses of the master servers**: enter 10.2.0.4, which is the Contoso-DNS-CN's IP address.

 **To test domain name resolution**